 You will not learn all these tricks from an uncle, father or brother who happens to be a good driver.
 A qualified instructor knows all the aspects of driving and how to present them step by step to a learner.

 Pierre Paul Driving School is the best choice in New York that you can join to learn driving as you prepare for your road test.
-You may already be a good driver, but then you feel you need more lessons.
+You may already be a good driver, but then you feel you need more lessons on aspects like knowing how to pull out from parallel parking.

 We have qualified instructors with adverse experience, not just in driving but also in tutoring.
 You will get the opportunity to learn about how to pull out from parallel parking so that you can make good use of the small parking spaces in New York.